 • 50% cotton, 50% polyester (up to 5% recycled polyester, made from plastic bottles)

 • Patented low-pill, high-stitch density PrintPro® XP fleece

 • Double-needle stitched neckline and armholes

 • Blank product sourced from Thailand or Vietnam

-This product is made especially for you as soon as you place an order, which is why it takes us a bit longer to deliver it to you.
+This one love sweatshirt is made especially for you as soon as you place an order, which is why it takes us a bit longer to deliver it to you.
 Making products on demand instead of in bulk helps reduce overproduction, so thank you for making thoughtful purchasing decisions!